awnumar/gravity/README.md

 ## Credits

-- [@dotcppfile](https://twitter.com/dotcppfile) - Came up with ideas and always there to brainstorm and bounce thoughts off.
-Truly invaluable to the project.
+- [@dotcppfile](https://twitter.com/dotcppfile) - Brainstormed ideas with me and was always there to bounce thoughts off.
+Truly invaluable.